 What if you don’t provide some information to us?

 We can only fully advise you if we have all relevant information.
-The insurance laws also require you to provide your insurers with all the information they need in order to be able to decide whether to insure you and on what terms.
+Insurance laws require you to provide us with all the information we need in order to be able to decide whether to insure you and on what terms.

 How do we hold and protect your information?